wavefrontHQ/docs/pages/doc/ts_sum.md

 ```
 sum(<expression>[,metrics|sources|sourceTags|tags|<pointTagKey>])
 ```
 Returns the sum of all series.
-If there are gaps of data in the expression, they are first filled in using interpolation.
+If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available.
 Use `rawsum()` if you don't need interpolation.

 ## Parameters
 <table>